How To Convert A Django Website To A Mobile App

 Advantages of the Wrapper App Approach

-In almost all cases, building a wrapper app with Canvas is the best way to go.
 It's fast and affordable, allows you to completely convert what you've already built, you don't need to worry about managing separate codebases, and you get hands-on, personal service and support all of the way through the process.

 Time & Cost

-Converting your site to mobile apps with Canvas takes around two weeks.
+Converting your site to mobile apps with MobiLoud takes around two weeks.
 Compare that to building a native app from scratch, building an API for your site, and linking everything together, and you’re looking at huge time savings.

 With development, saving time means saving money.
 You’re not paying a developer to work on your app for 3-6 months.
 Or, if you’d be doing it yourself, you can utilize this time to work on other projects or do other tasks on your site that make you money.